Baby Doll Jacobson: Career statistics

 In 1,472 games over 11 seasons, Jacobson posted a .311 batting average (1,714-for-5,507) with 787 runs, 328 doubles, 94 triples, 83 home runs, 818 RBI, 86 stolen bases, 355 bases on balls, .357 on-base percentage and .450 slugging percentage.
 Defensively, he recorded a .973 fielding percentage playing at all three outfield positions and first base.

+He recorded five 5-hit games in his MLB career.

 Family and later years

 Jacobson was married in 1919 to Vurl Cruse.
 After retiring from baseball, he worked as a farmer in Colona Township, located in Henry County, Illinois, not far from where he was raised.
-At the time of the 1930 United States Census, he was listed as a farmer in Colona Township, residing with his wife Vurl and their three children, William, Jr., Carita and Julian.
-By the time of the 1940 United States Census, Jacobson remained in Colona Township, though his family had by then grown to five children with the addition of sons Ted and Bruce.
+At the time of the 1930 United States census, he was listed as a farmer in Colona Township, residing with his wife Vurl and their three children, William Jr., Carita and Julian.
+By the time of the 1940 United States census, Jacobson remained in Colona Township, though his family had by then grown to five children with the addition of sons Ted and Bruce.
 As of 1942, Jacobson was still self-employed as a farmer in Colona Township.

 Jacobson retired from farming in 1960 and died in Orion, Illinois, at the age of 86 and was buried at Dayton Corners Cemetery in Colona, Illinois.
 At the time of his death, The Sporting News wrote: "Although he never received more than a passing glance in the Hall of Fame voting, Jacobson's credentials are superior to many of the old-timers who have been enshrined."